Stop doing pointless tasks, start making decisions with purpose

-A good Objective should describe the outcomes that you expect from all the actions that you'll take during the quarter.
+A good Objective should describe the outcomes you expect from all the actions you'll take during the quarter.

 If your team is working on a Stripe integration, then your Objective is not to "Integrate with Stripe".
-It is to "Have paying customers".
+It is to "Get our first paying customers".
 Building a Stripe integration is just one of the things you'll need to be able to charge for your product and services.
-But, it focuses on the technical work, and ignores all the Marketing and Sales efforts that will also be required.
+But, it focuses on the technical work and ignores all the Marketing and Sales efforts that will also be required.